nhorlock/digital_spool_holder/README.md

 ### Printables

 The main printables are found on [InterlinkKnight's thingiverse listing](https://www.thingiverse.com/thing:5677322).
-You will also find a number of remixes listed there includig my own remix of the spool holder base for the K1/K1 Max.
+You will also find a number of remixes listed there including my own remix of the spool holder base for the K1/K1 Max.

 ## Notable changes